Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

 - a visible deformity

-This is a chronic disorder caused by inflammation that most directly affects the joints.
+Rheumatoid arthritis is a chronic disorder caused by inflammation that primarily affects the joints.
 Common symptoms include:

 - warm, tender joints